KurtisEberhardt/student-workbook/src/reflections/wk1/quiz1.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
+cd is what you would use to change directory. you can use this to change what file your command line is in.
 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+mkdir stands for make directory. you would use it to make a new directory (file) in whatever root file your command line is already in.
 ```

 **3.** What is the `\<html>\</html>` tag in a document?